edelgrace/blog/content/post/2017-04-21-book-blogger-hop-16.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"></a>

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
-This week&#8217;s question is&#8230;
+This week's question is&#8230;

 > Would you stop reading a book if an element of the plot strongly clashed with your personal beliefs, or would you continue reading until you finished the book?

 I would definitely finish the book.
-At least, that&#8217;s what I think and hope I would do.
+At least, that's what I think and hope I would do.
 As long as the book is good, I will keep on reading it.
-For example, I finished Jodi Picoult&#8217;s _Songs of the Humpback Whale_ although the personal choices of the characters did not fit in at all with my moral values.
+For example, I finished Jodi Picoult's _Songs of the Humpback Whale_ although the personal choices of the characters did not fit in at all with my moral values.
 It definitely made me like the book and characters a lot less, unfortunately, but I did plow through to the end because the book was still good enough for me to want to know the rest of it.

 Most books I read nowadays are either very recent or classics.
-It&#8217;s easier for me to brush off elements that clash with my personal beliefs in classics because &#8220;that&#8217;s just how it was back then.&#8221; I still feel a slight offense but nine out of ten times, things are better now so there&#8217;s also a feeling of relief.
+It's easier for me to brush off elements that clash with my personal beliefs in classics because "that's just how it was back then."
+I still feel a slight offense but nine out of ten times, things are better now so there's also a feeling of relief.

-In terms of modern stories, I think most instances where this happens, it&#8217;s to demonstrate a positive message or to spread awareness.
+In terms of modern stories, I think most instances where this happens, it's to demonstrate a positive message or to spread awareness.

 So no, something must be very bad in order for me to drop the book.